Bahmni/bahmni-docker/README.md

 - Use the log browser to choose label as `compose_service` and value with the container needed, then Click on `Run Query` on the top right of the screen.
 This will show the current logs.
 - You can also click on `Live` on the top right to see the live stream of the logs.

+### View JVM metrics in Grafana
+OpenMRS JVM metrics could be represented in Grafana with the help of [JVM dashboard](https://grafana.com/grafana/dashboards/8563-jvm-dashboard/).
+- Sign in to monitoring env
+- Open Dashboards &rarr; Import
+- Add the following ID (`8563`) to add JVM dashboard in Grafana
+- Click `load` button
+- The dashboard would load up with JVM metrics for OpenMRS

 # Profile Configuration
 Bahmni docker-compose has been configured with profiles which allows you to run the required services.
 More about compose profiles can be found [here](https://docs.docker.com/compose/profiles/).
 The list of different profiles can be found below.